What Goes On (Beatles song): Composition

 John Lennon wrote the song in early 1959, likely at 251 Menlove Avenue.
-The early version of the song is heavily inspired by Buddy Holly and differed substantially from the Rubber Soul version with only the chorus being the same.
+The early version of the song is heavily inspired by Buddy Holly, and differed substantially from the Rubber Soul version with only the chorus being the same.

-The Beatles nearly recorded the song in March 1963, but ultimately did not record the song until November 1965 for Rubber Soul.
+The Beatles nearly recorded the song in March 1963, but ultimately did not do so until November 1965 for Rubber Soul.
 According to Lennon, "it was resurrected with a middle eight thrown in, probably with Paul [McCartney]'s help".
 Barry Miles also claimed that McCartney and Starr combined for the middle eight.
 There is no formal middle eight in the song, although one chorus and one verse are extended; Musicologist and writer Ian MacDonald believes those longer sections were written by McCartney.
 Starr contributed to the lyrics, his first-ever composing credit on a Beatles song.
-When asked what his contribution was, Starr jokingly responded, "[I wrote] about five words to 'What Goes On' and I haven't done a thing since."
+When asked about his contribution Starr jokingly responded, "[I wrote] about five words to 'What Goes On' and I haven't done a thing since."
 MacDonald and musicologist Walter Everett write that Starr's contribution was the lyric "Waiting for the tides of time".
 MacDonald calls these lines, "pseudo-Dylanesque".
 The first pressing of the single accidentally omitted "Starkey" in the songwriting credit.

 Recording

 "From Me to You" session, 1963

 On 5 March 1963, during a session for "From Me To You" and "Thank You Girl", the Beatles wanted to record "What Goes On" and "One After 909" (then titled "The One After 909").
 With only enough time remaining to record one more song, they opted for "The One After 909".
-Lennon and Paul McCartney recorded a demo of this version in 1963, but the song was not used until 1965 as Ringo Starr's vocal piece for Rubber Soul.
+John Lennon and Paul McCartney recorded a demo of this version in 1963, but the song was not used until 1965 as Ringo Starr's vocal piece for Rubber Soul.